Skip to content

 • Data Migration Velero achieves cluster portability by easily migrating Kubernetes resources from one cluster to another.

-• Data Protection Provides critical data protection features such as scheduled backups, retention policies, and pre/post-backup hooks for custom operations.
+• Data Protection Provides critical data protection features such as scheduled backups, retention policies, and pre or post-backup hooks for custom operations.

-• Backup Cluster Backs up entire or partial clusters' Kubernetes resources and volumes using namespace resources or label selectors.
+• Backup Clusters Backs up entire clusters or parts of clusters using namespace resources or label selectors, including Kubernetes resources and volumes.

-• Scheduled Backups Set schedules to automatically initiate backups at regular intervals.
+• Regular Backups Set schedules to automatically start backups at fixed intervals.

-• Backup Hooks Configure pre-backup and post-backup hooks to execute custom operations before and after Velero backups.
+• Backup Hooks Configure pre and post-backup hooks to execute custom operations before and after Velero backups.

 Basic Information and Compatibility